HE-Arc/workshop-django/README.md

         ]
 ```

-> NOTE: More complexe serializer for users including additionnal fields
+> NOTE: More complexe serializer for users including additionnal fields.
 > Keeping a "default" serializer with the default fields representation
 > also avoids circular calls
 > e.g.: UserSerializer fetches the consumed_items using the ConsumedItemSerializer